huttongrabiel/Bank/README.md

 * Really time to build a GUI for this, but that is so different it may require a whole new projects just with ideas/basic functions and design pulled from here.
 Still deciding.
 Think it would be really difficult to add a GUI to this project.
+* Build a loan function to simulate a loan
+  * Include Interest Rates (Maybe pull current avg loan interest rates off bank website, or just an select a random interest rate from an array of them)
+  * Need to have a pool of money that the bank holds, should be added into yaml database

 # Bugs
 * error with unsigned int in YAML::